5 Things New Homeowners Should Know About Buried Utilities

 5. Private lines are not marked by the utility company locators

 Diggers Hotline services only cover public utility lines.
 Private lines are considered to be owned by the property owner (aka: you).
 It is your responsibility to identify private lines before excavating.
 Locators can be hired to locate private lines.
 As a new homeowner, it is important to confirm if you have any private lines and where they are located.
-Examples of private lines include propane lines, water and sewer laterals, electric lines to detached garages or lamp posts, underground sprinkler systems and invisible fencing for your dog.
+Examples of private lines include propane lines, a line after the meter, water and sewer laterals, electric lines to detached garages or lamp posts, underground sprinkler systems and invisible fencing for your dog.

 Safe digging is no accident and the first step in Wisconsin is contacting Diggers Hotline by dialing 811 or filing a locate request online at www.diggershotline.com at least 3 business days before you start your project.
 Keep yourself and your property safe by always contacting Diggers Hotline before you dig.